Tech Blog

 Ooma Safety Phone

-Their latest addition is pretty cool if you have someone in your home that may need fast help.
+Their latest addition is pretty cool if you have someone in your home who may need fast help.
 This falls into the “I’ve fallen and can’t get up” class of products, and it is called the Ooma Safety Phone.
 It is a wireless device you wear or keep on you that has two easy-to-get-to speed dial buttons that can be used to call 911 (or any emergency number) and the relative/doctor of your choice.

 It also receives calls and functions like a speakerphone when used, so someone calling back can check on you — or if you are just working in the yard and have your hands full, you can chat about other things.

-As we consider other ways to get around foolish utilities and consider that we, or someone we care about, may need help if they have fallen, are having a heart attack, or need to report a home invasion (which seems to be happening more and more in my neighborhood) the Ooma Safety phone may be a life saver, and it is my product of the week.
+As we consider other ways to get around foolish utilities and consider that we, or someone we care about, may need help if they have fallen, are having a heart attack, or need to report a home invasion (which seems to be happening more and more in my neighborhood) the Ooma Safety phone may be a lifesaver, and it is my product of the week.

 Rob Enderle